MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-Data resource pools define **additional resource pools** (*besides the required main resource pool*).
-For example, main disks contain the OS image and should be created on fast storage devices, while data resource pools can be used to attach additional virtual disks that can be created on slower storage devices such as HDDs.
+Data resource pools allow you to define additional resource pools, besides the required main resource pool.
+These pools can be used to attach additional virtual disks that can be used for various storage solutions, such as Rook or MinIO.

-Multiple data resource pools can be defined on each host.
-Each configured pool must have a unique name on a particular host.
-The data resource pool name is used to associate the virtual disks defined in the node configuration with the actual data resource pool.
+Multiple data resource pools can be defined on each host, and each pool must have a unique name on that host.
+The name of the data resource pool is used to associate the virtual disks defined in the node configuration with the actual data resource pool.

-The path of the data resources is set to `/var/lib/libvirt/images` by default, but can be easily configured with the `path` property.
+By default, the path of the data resources is set to `/var/lib/libvirt/images`, but it can be easily configured using the `path` property.

 ```yaml
 hosts: